DominicOrga/ecc-exercise-7/README.md

         - dao
     - infra
       - persistence (DB Configuration Files)
-      - buildtools (Not a maven repository, but a container for sql dump files for table creation and data insertion.)
+      - buildtools (Not a maven repository, but a container for SQL dump files for table creation and data insertion)
     - utilities